chtaube/apwgen/README.md

                         they will be allowed only before or after a delimiter and on the last position.
   -d, --delimiters DELIMITERS
                         Delimiter(s) to put between words.
-Default: '-' --vowels VOWELS       List of vowels to choose from.
-Default: 'aeiouy' --consonants CONSONANTS
+Default: "-" --vowels VOWELS       List of vowels to choose from.
+Default: "aeiouy" --consonants CONSONANTS
                         List of consonants to choose from.
 Default:
-                        'bcdfghjkmnpqrstvwxz'
+                        "bcdfghjkmnpqrstvwxz"
   --numerics NUMERICS   List of numerics to choose from.
-Default: '0123456789'
+Default: "0123456789"
 ```

 Basic Usage